GU-CLASP/language-and-perception/meetings.md

 Please add here any papers (with links) you would like to suggest for the reading group.

+  * \+ Implicit Representations of Meaning in Neural Language Models.
+Belinda Z. Li, Maxwell Nye, & Jacob Andreas.
+(2021).
+ACL 2021. [paper](https://arxiv.org/pdf/2106.00737.pdf).
+(Recommended by Nikolai, would like to read: Nikolai)

   * \+ Psycholinguistics Meets Continual Learning: Measuring Catastrophic Forgetting in Visual Question Answering.
 Greco, C., Plank, B., Fernández, R., & Bernardi, R. (2019). [paper](https://www.aclweb.org/anthology/P19-1350/) In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (pp. 3601–3605).
 Association for Computational Linguistics.
 (Recommended by Nikolai, would like to read: Nikolai)

   * \+ Is it possible for language models to achieve language understanding?
 Christofer Potts (2020) [blog post](https://chrisgpotts.medium.com/is-it-possible-for-language-models-to-achieve-language-understanding-81df45082ee2) (Recommended by Robin, would like to read: Robin)